In this article, we're going to help you find a place to put your arms while scuba diving.

 Ultimately your arms can be wherever you’d like them to be, all you need to keep in mind is additional drag and comfort.

 In addition, consider what you are going to be using your arms for.
-Here a just some questions to ask yourself:
+Here are some simple questions to ask yourself:

 - Are you going to be using your arms for any work doing the dive?